 During 1991-1998, a U.N.
 Special Commission on Iraq (UNSCOM) made considerable progress in dismantling and monitoring Iraq's mass destruction weapons (WMD) programs but was unable to finish verifying Iraq's claim that it has destroyed all its weapons of mass destruction or related equipment.
 Iraq's refusal of full cooperation with UNSCOM eventually prompted U.S.-British military action in December 1998.
-All inspectors withdrew and Iraq has been unmonitored since, leaving uncertainty as to whether Iraq has rebuilt its WMD programs.
+All inspectors withdrew and Iraq has been unmonitored since, leaving uncertainty as to the degree to which Iraq has rebuilt its WMD programs.

 On November 10, 1994, as required, Iraq accepted the U.N.-designated land border with Kuwait (confirmed by Resolution 833) as well as Kuwaiti sovereignty.
-Iraq claims that, after the 1991 war, it lost track of the more than 600 Kuwaitis still missing, and it denies possessing any more Kuwaiti property taken during the war.
-Neither of these claims is considered credible by the international community.
-Iraq rejected a 1991 U.N.-sponsored "oil-for-food" program to address humanitarian needs, but it later accepted a revised version of that plan, which has been operational since December 1996.
+Iraq has failed to account for more than 600 Kuwaitis still missing from the war, as well as for Kuwaiti property taken.
+Iraq initially rejected a 1991 U.N.-sponsored "oil-for-food" program to address humanitarian needs, but it later accepted a revised version of that plan, which has been operational since December 1996.

-Iraq's compliance in other areas, especially human rights issues, is still widely deemed unsatisfactory.
+Iraq is deemed non-compliant in other areas, especially human rights issues.
 A U.S.-led no-fly zone has provided some protection to Kurdish northern Iraq since April 1991.
 Since August 1992, a no-fly zone has been enforced over southern Iraq, where historically repressed Iraqi Shiites are concentrated.
 The zone was expanded in August 1996, but Iraq nonetheless maintains a substantial ground presence in the south.
 Iraq has openly challenged both no-fly zones since December 1998.